thecrowfood/crochet/README.md

   <br> https://hackclub.slack.com/archives/C06SBHMQU8G/p1719795929213839
   <br> https://hackclub.slack.com/archives/C06SBHMQU8G/p1719792312759549
   <br> https://hackclub.slack.com/archives/C06SBHMQU8G/p1719786933942769
   <br> During these sessions, I was mostly crocheting the outer fabric.
 Once that was done (in the fourth session, second one from the top), I began to sew.
-I sewed one side of the inner lining together to form the pocket.
+I sewed one side of the inner lining together to form the pocket.  adding this to test something
 </p>

 </body>